Mont Nabemba

-Mont Nabemba is the highest mountain in Republic of the Congo.
+Mont Nabemba is the highest mountain in the Republic of the Congo.
 Located in Sangha Department around fifty kilometres from the town of Souanké, the mountain has an elevation of 1020 m.

 Nabemba Tower in Brazzaville is named after the mountain.

 Mining

 Iron ore deposits are located in the vicinity.
 Sundance Resources are drilling in preparation to mine the total mountain.